10up/10up-toolkit/packages/toolkit/README.md

 module.exports = config;
 ```

+> [!NOTE]
+> When `useScriptModules` mode is enabled the config returned from webpack here changes from an object to an array of two objects.
+The first one is the scripts config which matches the traditional structure.
+And the second object is the config for the ESM instance.

 ### Customizing eslint and styling

 To customize eslint, create a supported eslint config file at the root of your project.
 Make sure to extend the `@10up/eslint-config` package.